-Digital payment apps like Zelle offer a fast and convenient way to send money to friends and family but scammers are increasingly exploiting these apps to con countless victims out of their hard-earned money.
-Sadly, victims of payment scams rarely get their money back.
-So is Zelle safe for your day-to-day payment needs?
+Digital payment apps like Zelle provide a quick and easy way to transfer money to friends and family, but scammers are increasingly using these apps to trick many people out of their hard-earned cash.
+Unfortunately, those who fall for payment scams seldom recover their funds.
+So, is Zelle secure for your everyday payment activities?

 Here’s how Zelle scams work and what you need to do to protect your account.